"I work as a trauma therapist and academic researcher, focusing on how human–animal relationships shape mental wellbeing"

 Many of the clients I work with are women in the workforce, from all walks of life, navigating the complex challenges that arise personally and professionally.

-A significant part of my work also involves supporting clients who work in animal care and protection - veterinary professionals, shelter workers and animal rights advocates.
+A significant part of my work also involves supporting clients who work in animal care and protection i.e., veterinary professionals, charity & shelter workers and animal advocates.
 These are people who carry immense compassion - and, at times, equally immense emotional burdens.

 Qualifications